Basie147/Scratch_Leaphy/RM_Soft/README.md

 ### ESP32 PainlessMesh Communication

-PainlessMesh is a library for creating a mesh network with ESP32 microcontrollers.
+PainlessMesh is the library we will use for creating a mesh network with ESP32 microcontrollers.
 A mesh network allows multiple devices (nodes) to communicate with each other directly and indirectly, extending the range and reliability of the network.
 Here's a brief overview of how PainlessMesh communication works:

 #### Key Features
 - **Decentralized Network**: Each node in the mesh network can communicate with any other node, without the need for a central router or access point.